kiranshila/Marconi.jl/README.md

 ```

 ## In Publications
-If you use Marconi.jl in your work please cite our work with something along the lines of
+If you use Marconi.jl in your work please cite us with something along the lines of

-"Made possible with Marconi.jl, a Julia Library for DC to Daylight"
+~Made possible with Marconi.jl, a Julia Library for DC to Daylight~

 ## In Presentations
 Here is a nifty image you can use to show your support.